RaffaeleSgarro/youtrack-installation-guide/README.md

  - jetty-util
  - jetty-http

 Then deploy the YouTrack app with the provided manager.
-I had to disable (-1) the max-file-size check, because the YouTrack.war archive is quite big:
+I had to disable (`-1`) the `max-file-size` check, because the YouTrack archive is quite big:

     <multipart-config>
       <!-- 50MB max -->